Hiring a cheap resume writing service may wreck your career prospects.

-- Eliciting and communicating your Unique Selling Proposition (USP)
+- Its ability to communicate your Unique Selling Proposition (USP)

-At this point in the process, the cracks in cheap resume writing services start to show.
+At this point cracks in the promises of cheap resume writing service mills start to show.

-Since cheap resume writing services don’t have the margins to hire high-quality talent, they can’t allow their writers to spend a considerable amount of time on your personal brand.
+Companies which offer cheap resume services don’t have the margins to hire high-quality talent – and they can’t spend a considerable amount of time on your resume.